8 Fun Facts About Lungs

 Breathing is the most important thing our body does.
 Without lungs to breathe, we can’t live.
 It sounds simple, but how lungs work — in fact, our entire respiratory system — is very complex.

-To accommodate the heart, the right lung is larger than the left lung – for us humans, that is.
+2. Lungs aren’t the same size.
+To accommodate the heart, the right lung is larger than the left lung — for humans, that is.

 Pulmonary Hypertension News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.